 Today I have an amazing interview with Linda, the creator of Internet Scoping School.
 She shares what a scopist does and how you can get started with this work from home career.
-If you want to learn more, you can take her free 7-day email course on becoming a scopist.

 What is a scopist?